titanicsend/testahedron/README.md

 We need your help right now.
 The problems that need to be solved are on a [board on Notion](https://www.notion.so/titanicsend/d4a7f54ab5f84784b79268e81c9342a7?v=1950f7f8703d498cb51e6e01ec84c577).

 **IDE**: Lighting lead Jeff has chosen to leave a troubling Eclipse past behind and is trying out IntelliJ for this Java project.
 So far it's been seamless and lovely.
-You can probably use any Java IDE until it interferes with others' workflows.
+You can probably use any Java IDE.

 ### Suggested quick start

 * Clone the repo.
 Have Jeff give you write access on GitHub.
+We can skip fork/PRs for now.
     ```
     git clone https://github.com/titanicsend/testahedron.git
     ```
+* Download and install [Processing 4](https://processing.org/download).
+Just drag the uncompressed app to Applications.
 * Follow the [quick IDE setup](IDE Setup.md)
 * Build and run the project under /LXStudio-IDE.
     * Play with the UI for 10-30 minutes